-The Group's cost of sales and services amounted to approximately HK\$197.3 million for the year ended 31 March 2019, representing a decrease of approximately 11.8% (2018: approximately HK\$223.6 million).
-Cost of sales and services mainly comprised material costs and subcontracting costs, which together accounted for approximately 98.9% (2018: approximately 98.0%) of the Group's total cost of sales and services for the year ended 31 March 2019.
+The Group's cost of sales and services amounted to approximately HK\$141.3 million for the year ended 31 March 2020, representing a decrease of approximately 28.4% (2019: approximately HK\$197.3 million).
+Cost of sales and services mainly comprised material costs and subcontracting costs, which together accounted for approximately 98.7% (2019: approximately 98.9%) of the Group's total cost of sales and services for the year ended 31 March 2020.

-The Group's material costs mainly comprises of timber flooring materials and gypsum block materials.
-The decrease in material costs for the year ended 31 March 2019 was mainly derived from the gypsum block materials.
-The Group recorded a decrease in purchase cost of decreasing purchase price of gypsum block materials by approximately 30.0%, which was generally in line with the decrease in revenue generated from supply of gypsum block materials projects for the year ended 31 March 2019.
+The Group's material costs mainly comprises timber flooring materials and gypsum block materials.
+The Group recorded a decrease in material costs under cost of sales and services by approximately 34.1% for the year ended 31 March 2020, which was generally in line with the decrease in revenue for the year ended 31 March 2020.
+The decrease in material costs for the year ended 31 March 2020 was mainly derived from gypsum block materials, which has decreased by approximately 68.5% and in line with the decrease in revenue generated from supply of gypsum block materials projects for the year ended 31 March 2020.

-The Group recorded a decrease in subcontracting costs under cost of sales and services by approximately 18.3% for the year ended 31 March 2019, which was generally in line with the decrease in revenue generated from supply and installation projects for the year ended 31 March 2019.
+The Group recorded a decrease in subcontracting costs under cost of sales and services by approximately 19.1% for the year ended 31 March 2020.
+As additional costs were incurred towards completion of certain supply and installation projects, decrease in subcontracting costs was less than the decrease in revenue generated from supply and installation projects for the year ended 31 March 2020.